All-Blockchains/community/governance/votes/Executive-vote-April-13-2020.md

 # Vote: Setting JST issuing Price - April 13th, 2020

-The Governance committee of JUST has added into the [voting system](https://just.tronscan.org/#/vote) a new proposal that allows setting the issuing price of JST.
+A new proposal that allows setting the issuing price of JST has been added into the voting system by the JUST Governance committee.

 ### Voters can now vote to: